Thomas J. Henry Handles All Types of Airplane, Helicopter, and Aviation Accidents

 Contact an Experienced Texas Aviation Accident Attorney

 If you or a loved one were injured in an accident involving an aircraft, contact Thomas J. Henry.
 We represent victims injured in plane crashes, hot air balloon accidents, skydiving accidents, and any other incident involving aviation vehicles.
 Our experienced aviation accident and injury attorneys are available 24/7, nights and weekends to evaluate your claim.

 Contact us today for a free legal consultation so we can determine if you are entitled to compensation for your injuries.
-Our firm has offices in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, and Austin, serving clients across Texas and nationwide.